RanvierMUD/ranviermud/CONTRIBUTING.md

 Before you start writing code, adding documentation, or submitting issues we suggest you hop in our slack channel ([Get an invite](https://ranviermud.signup.team/)) and say hi.

+## Donating

+Ranvier is a passion-project and I never expect to make money off of it.
+With that said, if you want to buy me a beer because you like Ranvier so dang much you can do so at my Patreon: [patreon.com/shawncplus](https://patreon.com/shawncplus).
+More than money though I appreciate contributions of the other types on this page: submitting bugs, suggesting features, and the very best: pull requests.

 ## Filing bugs

 If you find an issue click the _Issues_ tab on the github page, there will be a template to walk you through what info